What's the ROI of a Done-for-You Lead Generation Book?

 |---|---|---|---|

-At the $5,000+ client value mark, Engine is solidly profitable.
-Below $5,000, it still works, but you need more volume or a higher close rate to hit strong multiples.
+At the $25,000+ client value mark, Engine is solidly profitable in year one.
+For lower-value clients, you need more volume or a higher close rate to hit strong multiples, and year two helps once the Claim is behind you.

 |---|---|---|---|

 Amplify is built for businesses with higher client values.
-If a single client is worth $10,000+, you're looking at nearly 6x return on a fully done-for-you system.
+For an independent advisor whose client is worth $50,000+ over their lifetime, you're looking at more than 13x in year one alone on a fully done-for-you system.
 Compare that to what you'd spend managing the same campaigns yourself, or hiring an agency.

 How This Compares to Other Marketing Spend